r9odt/gitlab-ldap-sync/README.md

 Configuration via environment variables.

 - SYNC_DRY_RUN: Run in dry-run mode.
 Changes are not applied.
-- GITLAB_API_URL: URL for accessing Gitlab (e.g., https://gitlab.example.com).
+- GITLAB_API_URL: URL for accessing Gitlab (e.g., <https://gitlab.example.com>).
-- GITLAB_TOKEN: Token for working with the Gitlab API.
+- GITLAB_TOKEN: Token for working with the Gitlab API. (e.g. glpat-xxxxx)
 - GITLAB_LDAP_PROVIDER: Name of the LDAP provider as configured in Gitlab's LDAP settings.
 (e.g. `ldapmain`.
 You can find it in the GitLab configuration or in the Admin Area by viewing the Identities tab of an existing user from your provider).
 - LDAP_URL: URL for FreeIPA (e.g., ldap://ipa.example.com).